Schwartziella minima

 Schwartziella minima is a species of minute sea snail, a marine gastropod mollusk or micromollusk in the family Zebinidae.
 The species name minima is Latin and refers to the small size of the shell.

 Description

-The length of the shell is up to 2.8 mm, maximum width 1.3 mm.
+The length of the shell is up to 2.8 mm, with a maximum width of 1.3 mm.

 Distribution

 This species occurs in the Atlantic Ocean off the Cape Verdes.